 Salem is haunted.
 Not just by the ghosts of the Salem Witch Trials, but by other troubled spirits as well.

-Preparing to write a book about Salem’s ghosts, I spent two years researching on-site, discovering a wealth of hidden ghost stories related to Salem and the city’s famous Witch Trials.
+From 2008 through 2010, I researched on-site, discovering a wealth of hidden ghost stories related to Salem and the city’s famous Witch Trials.

 (Of course, it helps that I’m descended from two 17th-century Salem families.
-I like to think I have additional resonance with the spirits of Salem.)
+Perhaps I have additional resonance with the spirits of Salem.)

 Three very narrow and straight ley lines connect 90% of the hauntings around Salem.
 They predict where strange things will happen, usually within a few yards.